Ashish-Reddy-T/symptomSense/QUICKSTART.md

 "Hi!
 We built an intelligent medical assistant that doesn't just answer questions - it knows when to be uncertain.
 Let me show you..."

-[Open http://localhost:3000/ and type "What is pneumonia?"]
+[Open http://localhost:4200/ and click "Start Consultation", then type "What is pneumonia?"
+OR use voice input]

 ---